Le Quesnoy, France

 Our Museum Project

-We are raising funds to purchase the historic mayoral mansion and surrounding gardens in Le Quesnoy, France and repurpose the mansion into a museum.
+We are seeking your help to establish the first permanent New Zealand War Memorial Museum in the town of Le Quesnoy, France.
 The museum will exhibit interactive and precious historic collections, focusing on New Zealand’s military involvement in Europe and our significant contributions in both World Wars: - a way of telling New Zealand soldiers’ stories.
 An integral part of the experience will provide resources to allow research into the location of New Zealand soldiers’ graves.

 How can you help preserve history